w3f/Grants-Program/docs/RFPs/jsonrpsee-proxy-support.md

 ## Background story:

 Tor is a anonymization project that has been active for several years.
 By utilizing a traffic obfusication protocol to route data, it enables users to anonymize their internet traffic.
-Several blockchain projects leverage this technology to allow users to connect to nodes over tor, inputing the .onion address of the rpc provider.
+Several blockchain projects leverage this technology to allow users to connect to nodes over tor, inputting the .onion address of the rpc provider.

 By providing a .onion address for a rpc/ws node, we can allow users to have more privacy by masking the origination of the request(senders ip address).